Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries

 \subsection{Waveform imprints of compact environments}

 Compact environments introduce a precession drift reversal, as shown in Sec. \ref{orb_prec}.
 Fig. \ref{fig6} focuses on the waveform frequencies of geodesics with varying initial radial position (same as Fig. \ref{fig3}) and halo parameters $M=3M_\text{BH}$, $a_0=10M$.
 Firstly, the Fourier peaks appear more concentrated to low frequencies, due to cumulative redshift, and exhibit a wealthier structure.
 For reference, the red, blue and green peaks correspond to trajectories with prograde, retrograde and no precession (see Fig. \ref{fig3}, \ref{fig4}).
 Precessing orbits consists of peak triplets, while the critical non-precessing geodesic possesses single Fourier peaks; an expected phenomenon due to the absence of precession frequencies.
 Each frequency triplet has a minimum and a maximum amplitude, with the position of the maximum (and the existence of the triplet) depending delicately to the initial position of the geodesic.
-Specifically, (retrograde-) prograde-precessing orbits, i.e. the ones lying (beyond) below the critical radius and the sudden drop of the rotation curve, acquire maximal harmonics at the (leftmost) rightmost frequencies of each triplet, while the special non-precessing orbit has single harmonics which arise from combined triplets of precessing orbits.
+Specifically, (retrograde-) prograde-precessing orbits, i.e. the ones lying (beyond) below the critical radius and the drop on the respective rotation curve, acquire maximal harmonics at the (leftmost) rightmost frequencies of each triplet, while the special non-precessing orbit has single harmonics which arise from the combination of the triplet.